-For people, there are a number of Claritin variations available.
-However, it is extremely important for dog owners to understand that not all are safe for Fido.
+For people, many Claritin formulations are available.
+However, not all human Claritin formulations are safe for Fido.

 Plain Claritin or Children's Claritin

-The only version of Claritin deemed safe for dogs is plain Claritin or Children's Claritin.
-Additionally, stick to the tablet form of Claritin.
-This will ensure that the active ingredient is solely antihistamine.
+The only versions of Claritin deemed safe for dogs are plain Claritin and Children's Claritin.
+Additionally, stick to the tablet form to ensure that the active ingredient is solely antihistamine.

-*IMPORTANT* NEVER, EVER GIVE YOUR DOG CLARITIN-D. Claritin-D contains an ingredient called pseudoephedrine.
+*IMPORTANT* NEVER, EVER GIVE YOUR DOG CLARITIN-D. Claritin-D contains pseudoephedrine.
 Pseudoephedrine can be lethal in dogs, even in the smallest amount.
-If for any reason you believe your dog has ingested pseudoephedrine, call the ASPCA pet poison hotline at (888) 426-4435.
+If you think your dog has ingested pseudoephedrine, call the ASPCA Pet Poison Hotline at (888) 426-4435.

 Claritin Overdose in Dogs

-If you make sure to give your dog the right form and the correct dose of Claritin, overdoses are very uncommon.
+When dog owners correctly administer Claritin to their dogs, overdoses are very uncommon.
 However, when they do occur, they can be extremely dangerous.
-For this reason, it is imperative that dog owners ensure that they are administering the medication appropriately.
+Therefore, dog owners must ensure that they are administering Claritin appropriately.

 Additional Allergy Medicine for Dogs

-When it comes to choosing an antihistamine for dogs, several factors should be considered.
-Many antihistamines come in varying chewable, dissolvable, and liquid forms.
-However, many of these contain artificial sweeteners (including Xylitol) which can be incredibly toxic and even fatal when consumed.
+When choosing an antihistamine for dogs, several factors should be considered.
+Many antihistamines come in chewable, dissolvable, and liquid forms.
+However, many antihistamines contain artificial sweeteners (including xylitol) that can be incredibly toxic and even fatal when consumed.

-The top three options when it comes to antihistamines for dogs are:
+The top three options of antihistamines for dogs are: